noarche/PhotoTool-GUI/README.md

 ![screenshot](https://github.com/noarche/PhotoTool-GUI/blob/main/September%2030%202023%200803%20AM.jpg?raw=true)

 # Updates
+Added support for Webp Format.
+Now .exe is available to download as windows portable app App now prompts user for directory to open for pics instead of using \_pics_\

+# Updates
 Added 2 scripts

 Batch_Crop_Images_By_Percentage.py ------ This tool ask you what percentage to crop photo by and cuts that percentage off the bottom of the photo.
 User is also prompted for directory with images to batch process or Crop multiple photos at once.
 Original files are overwritten.